isaacnmm/pestpolicy-hugo2XX/content/posts/best-rototiller-for-rocky-soil/index.md

 Schiller Grounds ergonomic speed control makes tilling easy as you can conveniently control its speed.
 It's also convenient to switch the tiller on and off.
 The two-cycle commercial engine is placed directly over the top of the tines for maximum tilling power and stability.
 With such power, you can comfortably break hard clay and new grounds thanks to its hard material that makes it long-lasting - check best tiller for hard soil
-.�The [tillers](https://pestpolicy.com/best-electric-tiller-for-clay-soil/) 9-inch tilling width offers a large tilling surface.
+.The [tillers](https://pestpolicy.com/best-electric-tiller-for-clay-soil/) 9-inch tilling width offers a large tilling surface.
 The patted serpentine tines ensure that the tilling tool works well without getting broken.
 The cultivator comes with a 10-inch working depth, making it suitable to cultivate any soil.
 The cultivator is ideal for use in [rocky](https://pestpolicy.com/best-pole-digger-for-rocky-soil/) soil with obstacles like large stones.
 Cleaning this beast does not take much.
 You need a soapy piece of clothing and a stiff brush to clean the cultivator.
 Pros: